 • Users, Log Entries, Change Events, Alert Grouping — additional operational tools

 Safety model: Read-only by default.
-Write tools (creating incidents, modifying schedules, starting workflows) require explicitly starting the server with --enable-write-tools.
-This is the right default for production incident management — you don’t want an AI accidentally creating P1 incidents.
+Write tools require explicitly starting the server with --enable-write-tools.
+This is the right default for production incident management.

-Limitation: 63 stars is surprisingly low for an official server from a company this size.
-Docker deployment is available but adds setup friction.
+Limitation: 69 stars remains low for an official server from a company this size.
+Docker deployment adds setup friction.
 EU region support requires separate configuration.
-The one-tool on-call category feels thin compared to the 13-tool incident category.
+The one-tool on-call category still feels thin.

 Rootly-AI-Labs/Rootly-MCP-server